beck410/DevDash/README.md

 - Dependencies and tools panel
 - Color palette panel

 Includes the ability to create, read, update and delete (CRUD) projects.
 Purpose is to keep track of current projects and view past project details and tools.
+Built with TDD and BDD.

 ## Languages & Tools
 - WPF
 - C#
 - XAML
+- NUnit Unit Testing Framework
+- TestWhite BDD Framework